yan-zhong-geo/YANSIM-v1.0/README.md

 ---
 ## 1. Overview

-**YANSIM v1.0** is a multi-hazard simulation framework designed for automated runout modelling and exposure assessment in high mountain regions.
+**Multi.Sim v1.0** is a multi-hazard simulation framework designed for automated runout modelling and exposure assessment in high mountain regions.
 It integrates three major hazard types:

 - Rock-Ice Avalanches (RIA)
 - Glacial Lake Outburst Floods (GLOF)
 - Landslides (LS)

 This model accompanies the paper:
-> Zhong, Y., Allen, S., … Stoffel, M. (2026). *YANSIM v1.0: A Multi-Hazard Simulation Framework for Regional-Scale Exposure Assessment of Infrastructure to Mass Movement Hazards in High Mountain Regions*
+> Zhong, Y., Allen, S., … Stoffel, M. (2026). *Multi.Sim v1.0: A Multi-Hazard Simulation Framework for Runout Modeling and Exposure Assessment in High Mountain Regions*

 Please cite this publication when using the model.